 I would say though – the Product Marketer on your team should report to both your Head of Marketing and Your Product Manager – as their output will be largely relevant to both the marketing and product adoption strategies.

 Should Product Marketing work on the acquisition side or retention side?

 Well, the answer is…both.

 The pre-signup activities will fall on the acquisition side, while the post-signup ones will be largely relevant to retention.

-When to Hire your First Product Marketer
+When and How to Hire your First Product Marketer

 Usually, a product marketer is not your first marketing hire.
 Being more on the retention than acquisition side, and being responsible for mostly ‘lagging metrics’ – they won’t be prioritized in a company before the bread-and-butter of customer acquisition.